 I’m indebted to Hall for introducing me to the (FDA-coined) phrase “relentless incrementalism.”
 Whether we’re talking about delivery, process development, or regulatory guidance, progress in the RNA therapeutics space will always be made incrementally (and often in an iterative fashion).

 When we think about maturity in the advanced therapeutics space, we often point toward the progress made in the monoclonal antibodies space.
 While it took decades of incremental improvements to get here, Becraft explains that innovation within the antibody space today resides primarily in target identification, as opposed to platform development.
 In other words, the mRNA therapeutics industry will be mature when we can identify, for example, what protein the mRNA must express, in which tissue it must be expressed, and in what ways we can ultimately control expression.
-However, right now, the industry is still challenged, not only to express mRNA in tissues outside of the liver, but also in building the necessary research and manufacturing infrastructure.
+However, right now, the industry is still challenged, not only to express mRNA in tissues outside of the liver, but also in building, for RNA therapeutics, the necessary research and manufacturing infrastructure.

 For example, Hall anticipates much “relentless incrementalism” ahead in the industry’s quest to achieve more meaningful use of machine learning to accelerate the RNA therapeutics discovery process.
 While building the appropriate data infrastructure is remarkably unglamorous work, she explained, it is a necessary investment from day one to ensure you can make the most of your data in the future.